cloudinary/cloudinary-go/README.md

 Easily upload images to the cloud.
 Automatically perform smart image resizing, cropping and conversion without installing any complex software.
 Integrate Facebook or Twitter profile image extraction in a snap, in any dimension and style to match your website's graphics requirements.
-Images are seamlessly delivered through a fast CDN, and much much more.
+Images are seamlessly delivered through a fast CDN, and much-much more.

 Cloudinary offers comprehensive APIs and administration capabilities and is easy to integrate with any web application,